Elehuris Montero Player Props: Rockies vs. Cardinals

 Elehuris Montero At The Plate

-- Montero has six doubles, a triple, three home runs and five walks while batting .206.
+- Montero is batting .214 with seven doubles, a triple, three home runs and five walks.

-- In 43.6% of his games this year (17 of 39), Montero has picked up at least one hit, and in seven of those games (17.9%) he recorded more than one.
+- In 45.0% of his 40 games this season, Montero has picked up at least one hit.
+He's also had eight multi-hit games.

-- In 7.7% of his games this season, he has hit a long ball, and 2.2% of his trips to the dish.
+- He has homered in three games this season (7.5%), leaving the park in 2.2% of his trips to the plate.

+- In 35.0% of his games this season, Montero has had at least one RBI.
+He's picked up more than one in 10.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.